 So imagine his surprise when, on our way out to the car, I said, “I’m so proud of you.”
 I continued, “Even though you were afraid to enter the bathroom, you stayed in there for a full 20 seconds!”

 He stopped crying and repeated the words back to me.
 He realized what he did wasn’t bad, but was actually a little progress towards something.
 I went on: “Maybe next time we visit a public bathroom, we can try to stay for even longer.”

 Discuss his emotions.

-“I don’t like public bathrooms myself all that much.
-They can be loud, there are lots of people, and sometimes they’re even smelly and dirty!”
+“I don’t like public restrooms myself all that much.
+They can be loud, lots of people are around, and sometimes they’re even smelly and dirty!”
 When your child sees that you’re on his side, he’s likely to see you as a partner in crime that’s here to help.

 Continue to gradually introduce his fears to him.

-Always respect his feelings.
+Respect his feelings.

 Try not to brush your child’s emotions aside as petty or inconsequential.
 Instead, reassure him that his fears are real.
 Just as real as an adult’s fears of public speaking or of a dark alley.

 And don’t push him to “get over it,” or get upset or impatient when he doesn’t seem to budge.
 This world can be daunting, and the last thing kids need is a parent who’s upset at them because they’re afraid.

 Remember that these irrational fears will go away